adaltas/node-parameters/README.md

 If `app.configure` is called without specifying the environment as the first argument, the provided callback is always called.
 Otherwise, the environment must match the `env` setting or the global variable `NODE_ENV`.

+## Middlewares and plugins

+Shell is build on a middleware architecute.
+When a command is issued, multiple callbacks are executed sequentially until one decide to stop the process  (calling `res.prompt()` or `shell.quit`.
+Those callbacks are called middlewares.
+A callback recieve 3 arguments: a `request` object, a `response` object and the next callback.
+Traditionnaly, `request` deals with `stdin` while `response` deals with `stdout`.

+A plugin is simply a function which configure and return a middleware.
+Same plugin also enrich the Shell application with new routes and functions.

 ## Shell events

 The following events may be emitted: